 ARTICLES

-2026 Sapporo Festival On-Site Report: Your Ultimate Guide to Popular Attractions, Food Stalls, the Haunted House, and Crowd Updates!
+2026 Sapporo Festival On-Site Report: Your Complete Guide to Popular Attractions, Food Stalls, the Haunted House, and Crowds!

-The Sapporo Festival (Hokkaido Shrine Festival) kicked off on June 14, 2026.
-Nakajima Park, which is bustling with people every year, is lined with about 300 stalls, a haunted house, and delicious-looking food stands.
+On June 14, 2026, the Sapporo Festival (Hokkaido Shrine Grand Festival) kicked off.
+Nakajima Park, which is bustling with many people every year, is lined with about 300 stalls, a haunted house, and delicious-looking food booths.
 What kind of attractions and food stalls are there this year, and how crowded is it?
-Here's a report from the opening day.
+Here is a report on the scene from the first day of the event.

 About 300 stalls in Nakajima Park!

-Nakajima Park is filled with a wide variety of stalls.
-From classics like shaved ice, sweets, accessories, fries, and baby castella cakes, to...
+Various stalls line the paths within Nakajima Park.
+From classics like shaved ice, sweets, accessories, fries, and baby castella cakes, to

-There are also food stalls with seating in the back where you can enjoy a drink with yakitori (grilled chicken skewers) and other dishes.
+There are also food stalls with seating in the back where you can enjoy drinks with yakitori (grilled chicken skewers) and more.

-The fragrant aroma of okonomiyaki and takoyaki sauce fills the air,
+The aroma of sauce fills the air from okonomiyaki and takoyaki stalls, and

-With so many options, like the retro-style "Bekko Ame" (tortoiseshell candy), it's hard to choose.
-There's also a great selection of nostalgic carnival game stalls.
+With so many options, like the retro-style "bekkou ame" (tortoise-shell candy), it's hard to choose.
+There are also plenty of nostalgic game stalls.

 There are stalls for scooping super balls, yo-yos, and goldfish,